cameroncuttingedge/terminal-timer/README.md

 1. Download the latest release from the [Releases page](https://github.com/cameroncuttingedge/terminal_timer/releases).
 2. Extract the binary from the downloaded archive.
-3. Move the binary to a directory in your `PATH` to make it executable from anywhere.n This will depend on your OS
+3. Move the binary to a directory in your `PATH` to make it executable from anywhere.
+This will depend on your OS

-   For example, on Unix-like systems, you might do:
+   For example, on Unix-like systems, (May need sudo):

    ```sh
    mv terminal-timer /usr/local/bin/